A First Time Buyers Guide To Buy-To-Let Mortgages

 - May have a smaller deposit saved.
 Many lenders require a larger deposit (typically at least 25%) for buy-to-let mortgages compared to standard residential mortgages.

 - Might find it trickier to prove affordability.
-Because you won’t have a rental income history, lenders will need to assess affordability carefully to ensure you can cover the mortgage payments even if the property is vacant.
+Since you won’t have a rental income history, lenders will dig deeper into your finances.
+They’ll want to know you can handle the mortgage payments even if the property sits empty for a while.

 How To Get A Buy-To-Let Mortgages As A First Time Buyer?